 Make your appointment through www.ustraveldocs.com/in website or by phone by calling the call center.
-Create a user account and make TWO appointments; one for finger-printing and photo at an offsite center (VAC) and another for visa interview at the Embassy or Consulate.
+Create a user account and make TWO appointments; one for finger-printing and photo at our Visa Application Center (VAC) and another for visa interview at the Embassy or Consulate.

 Carry with You to the Interview:

 - Your valid passport and previously issued passports